konstantinjdobler/score-lab/README.md

 </p>
 </details>

-Now you are done and can enjoy your setup!
+🍾 Once you're done, give yourself a pad on the back and can enjoy your dev environment! 🍾